TotoWang-hhh/DownCtrl/README.md

 Still under development

 This is a BETA VERSION.
-If you have any question or DownCt shut down by an error, please [contact me](https://rgzz448040849.wordpress.com/contact/).
+If you have any question or DownCtrl shut down by an error, please [contact me](https://rgzz448040849.wordpress.com/contact/).